Schwerin pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Schwerin right now?

-On 25 June 2026, overall pollen levels in Schwerin are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Schwerin are moderate.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Schwerin tomorrow?

-On 26 June 2026, pollen conditions in Schwerin will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Schwerin will be different from today, with artemisia at low levels, cypress at low levels, grass at medium levels

 Is pollen expected to decrease in Schwerin this week?